loucerac/drexml/README.md

 Note that in all cases you can restrict the circuits to the physiological list by setting `use_physio=true` in the `env` file.

-To run the experiment using 10 CPU cores and 0 GPUs, run within an activated environment:
+To run the experiment using 10 CPU cores and 0 GPUs, run the following command within an activated environment:

 ```
 drexml run --n-gpus 0 --n-cpus 10 $DISEASE_PATH